Vet Reviewed

 Recipes from The Farmer’s Dog are a great choice for huskies because the fresh, high-quality ingredients may help reduce this dog’s higher risk for digestion problems like inflammatory bowel disease, maintain a healthy skin, coat and weight, and support their high-energy, active lifestyle.
 As noted, fresh, whole foods can also provide important nutrients that are especially important to huskies.
 Husky owner Abe Libman says that his dog, Tyene, was developing characteristic symptoms of zinc deficiency when he brought her home.
 “Her pressing need for more zinc and my desire for a tidier alternative to raw meat led me to seek out The Farmer’s Dog in the first place,” he says of his choice to feed his husky fresh food.

 The Farmer’s Dog recipes are developed with veterinarians to ensure correct proportions of protein, fat, and carbohydrates, and plans are tailored to meet each dog’s unique nutritional requirements.
-To make mealtime simple, recipes come perfectly portioned to ensure your dog consumes the right number of calories per day to stay fit.
+To make mealtime simple, recipes come precisely portioned to ensure your dog consumes the right number of calories per day to stay fit.

 If you think you’d like a husky in your life, check out a husky rescue, or other animal shelter near you.
 The adorable duo pictured near the top of this post are a bonded pair available for adoption (at press time) from Lucky Husky in Arizona.